Rail Ka Dibba: Soundtrack

 The music was composed by Ghulam Mohammed.
 Lyrics were penned by Shakeel Badayuni.

 Reception

 Critical reception

 Rail Ka Dibba received mixed reviews from the critics.
 A review by the Thought journal was not impressed with the way Madhubala was presented onscreen, but found Shammi Kapoor to be a "promising actor".
 The reviewer concluded, "All in all there is comedy and fun in abundance.
 The picture is a must watch."

 Box office

-Rail Ka Dibba was a box office disappointment.
-It was the nineteenth highest-grossing Indian film of 1953, and remained Shammi Kapoor's highest-grossing release till Tumsa Nahin Dekha (1957).
+Rail Ka Dibba was the nineteenth highest-grossing Indian film of 1953, and remained Shammi Kapoor's highest-grossing release till Tumsa Nahin Dekha (1957).